 4).
 Other arterial lesions

-A macrophage-rich lesion develops in the pulmonary artery, and fibrotic lesions are found in the renal artery and the iliac artery-femoral artery.
-Atherosclerotic arteries and superior mesenteric arteries develop atherosclerosis.
+Macrophage-rich lesions develope in the pulmonary artery, and fibrotic lesions are observed in the renal artery and the iliac-femoral artery.
+In the celiac arteries and superior mesenteric arteries, atheromatous lesions are observed.

-In addition, when the age is over 20 months old, macrophage-derived foam cells are found in the aortic valve, thickening of the aortic valve progresses due to aging, calcium accumulation is also observed, the aortic area decreases, and aortic valve stenosis develops (Atherosclerosis 2018;273:8-14).
+Furthermore, when WHHLMI rabbits were over 20 months of age, macrophage-derived foam cells were observed in the aortic valve, and as the lesion progressed, the aortic valve thickened and calcium accumulation was observed, leading to the development of aortic stenosis (Atherosclerosis 2018;273:8-14).

 IV.
 The characteristics of WHHLMI rabbit